gap-system/gap/CONTRIBUTING.md

 ## Making Changes

 GAP development follows a straightforward branching model.
+We prefer using the github infrastructure.
+If you would like to contribute, but not open a github account, see below for an alternative.

  * Fork our [main development repository](https://github.com/gap-system/gap) on github
  * Clone your fork to your local machine: